Oakfield PrimaryPRIVACY NOTICE

 For further information about your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioners Office (ICO) on individuals’ rights under the General Data Protection Regulation.

-If you would like to exercise a right, please contact either Mrs D Williams or Mrs E Sidaway, Oakfield Primary School, Morecambe Avenue, Scunthorpe, Nth Lincs, DN16 3JF.
+If you would like to exercise a right, please contact Mrs E Sidaway, Oakfield Primary School, Morecambe Avenue, Scunthorpe, Nth Lincs, DN16 3JF.

 Keeping your Personal Information Secure.